 To deliver a product for sale, knowledge of localization, licensing and packaging technologies will be required.
 These are outside the scope of this documentation.

+Mindjet for Windows API

 4 Programming Concepts

+4.1 Glossary of terms

 The entities in the API are mostly named after the related Mindjet 11 feature, but the external names can change over time while the named entities in the API are fixed.
 There are also some API entities and concepts that are not externally visualized.

 The descriptions below cover the main vocabulary in the Mindjet 11 for Windows API, and link the objects in the API to their external features.

-Programming Glossary

 Add-in: a registered DLL that exposes the Microsoft Office IDTExtensibility2 interface, which allows Mindjet 11 to connect to it and disconnect from it.
 Add-ins can then register themselves as an event listener, and receive events that relate to changes in the map or actions in the UI (such as clicking a button that is owned by the Add-in).
 Add-ins usually add new commands, task panes and other functionality to Mindjet 11.
 They exit when the MindManager.exe process quits, and do not have an independent process or UI outside of Mindjet 11.

 Application: the running instance of Mindjet 11, which owns the API.
 Only one instance of Mindjet 11 can run at a time, and unless opened invisibly, is usually associated with a visible UI.